"The place for everything about Lao girls, parties and night club entertainment in Laos."

 What Makes A Lao Girl Different

-In my opinion Western women have the edge in beauty, but Lao women is my preferred choice to have a relationship with because I love Asians and Lao women are definately the most beautiful out of all Asians, and their goodness and kind-hearted nature is above the rest.
+In my opinion Lao women is my preferred choice to have a relationship with because they are definately the most beautiful out of all Asians, and their goodness and kind-hearted nature is above the rest.

 Khop Jai